inexxt/GTAP2019/1permutations/Permutations_info.md

 How many transpositions (of arbitrary elements) are needed to sort?
 If you're only dealing with permutations of n elements, then you will need exactly n−c(π) swaps, where c(π) is the number of cycles in the disjoint cycle decomposition of π.
 Since this distance is bi-invariant, transforming π into σ (or A into B, or conversely) requires n−c(σ−1∘π) such moves.

----

-## Other

-Burnside problem - given finite orders of generators, can a group have an infinite order?
-Tarski Monster groups - every subgroup is either a 1, p-element podgroup, or G